wrolpi/wrolpi-help/docs/system/special-directories.md

 The normal media directory is `/media/wrolpi`

-## WROLPi Source Directory

-`/opt/wrolpi/`

-This directory contains the source code of the WROLPi API, app, etc.

 ## WROLPi Config

 `/media/wrolpi/config/`

 This directory contains the configuration files of the WROLPi.
 These files are considered the "source of truth" and their contents will alter the behavior of the WROLPi.

+## Tags Directory

+`/media/wrolpi/tags`

+This directory contains links to tagged files.
+It is automatically managed by WROLPi as you add or remove tags from files.

+**Warning!**  Do not store files in this directory, they will be automatically deleted.

 ## WROLPi Blobs